 Well, there is no denying that the world has changed in the last weeks and that every day is bringing more unsettling news and headlines related to the pandemic.
-So now is the time to do what the Church does best – be light in a dark world, bring hope to those who are fearful and anxious, share the Good News to a world that is weary from nothing but bad headlines.
+So now is the time to do what the Church does best – be a church that reaches out!
+Be the light in a dark world, bring hope to those who are fearful and anxious, share the Good News to a world that is weary from nothing but bad headlines.
 It is time for the Church to be bold and courageous!

 Your church may not be able to meet in your traditional building in a traditional way, but that shouldn’t stop you from sharing God’s love.
 Here are six ways to put your church’s faith into action: